Understand Similar Page Experiments

-Variation code can be checked looking at Variation Code under the variation menu:
+Variation code can be checked looking at Code Editor under the variation menu:

-It's important to check the generated jQuery selector (pointed with the red arrow in the above picture) to make sure it's general enough to work on all product pages.
+It's important to check the generated jQuery selector to make sure it's general enough to work on all product pages.
 In our case here, the selector is input#submit which is probably very good since it's referencing an element through its attached ID.

 So, if on all the other pages the button we are willing to change has ID submit the change will be successfully applied. if the selector would be something like DIV >DIV > DIV#product1234 > input then there could be problems finding the element on the other product pages since it looks tied to a specific DIV with ID product1234 (perhaps 1234 is the database product ID and therefore this selector will work only on that product page).

 This matter becomes technical fast enough so, depending on the site structure, it might be useful to have a developer helping out.
 Even if Visual Editor is used, when testing on dynamic multiple pages at once it's a must checking the generated code.
 Alternatively, manual code and CSS writing can be used to realize more advanced changes.

 Also, when testing on dynamic pages (like product pages) and intend to run the test created on one page across multiple pages, make sure you do not hard code product specific content into the variation.
 Using any of Edit > WYSIWYG Editor or Edit > HTML will hard code the edited content causing the same content appear on all product pages.